Did You Know That We Are an Oregon Benefit Company?

 Our Oregon Benefit Company legal, corporate designation states that Mountain Rose Herbs provides “a general public benefit” by making a positive impact on society and the environment through ethical business practices and operations.

-“Environmental stewardship, caring for our community, and providing high-quality organic products, are all core aspects of our mission," said Shawn Donnille, Mountain Rose Herbs’ owner and CEO.
+“Environmental stewardship, caring for our community, and providing high-quality organic products, are all core aspects of our mission," said Shawn Donnille, Mountain Rose Herbs’ Owner and President.
 "It’s about taking responsibility for our impact and creating positive change.
 Also, we are proud to be an Oregon Benefit Company to help show other companies what that looks like.”

 A butterfly resting on an Echinacea bloom.